Open cluster members in APOGEE DR17 I. Dynamics and star members: Discussion

 Figure \ref{fig:dynamical} shows a scatter plot of all possible combinations among the orbital elements in the non-axisymmetric model.
-In the same figure, we use three different angular velocities for the Galactic bar that are plotted with different colors and symbols in panels (b), (c), and (d).
-All selected clusters share the same kinematical behavior as the disk population, as illustrated in figure \ref{fig:dynamical}-(a).
-Orbital elements reveal that most clusters have low vertical excursions ($Z_{\rm max} <$ 2 kpc) from the Galactic plane, except for Berkeley~20 (among the old clusters in our sample) that reach distances ($\sim$ 2.76$\pm$0.84 kpc) closest to the edge Z$_{\rm max} \sim 3$ kpc of the thick disc \citep[e.g.,][]{Carollo2010}.
-It is not surprising that Berkeley~20 exhibits such high excursions in the Galactic plane, as we know that this cluster belongs to the old OCs in this sample, i.e., most of the old (AGE $>$ log$_{10}$(8.6) Gyr) OCs in our sample exhibit a large scatter ($\sim$ 2 kpc) in $Z_{\rm max}$ with vertical excursions from the Galactic plane $Z_{\rm max}> 0.2$ kpc.
-In comparison, young (AGE $<$ log$_{10}$(8.6) Gyr) OCs are confined to less than $\sim$0.2 kpc within the Galactic plane.
+In the same figure, we use three different angular velocities for the Galactic bar.
+All selected clusters share the same kinematical behavior as the disk population, as illustrated in Fig. \ref{fig:dynamical}(a).
+Orbital elements reveal that most clusters have low vertical excursions ($Z_{\rm max} <$ 2 kpc) from the GP, except for Berkeley~20 (among the old clusters in our sample) that reach distances ($\sim$ 2.76$\pm$0.84 kpc) closest to the edge Z$_{\rm max} \sim 3$ kpc of the thick disk \citep[e.g.,][]{Carollo2010}.
+It is not surprising that Berkeley~20 exhibits such high excursions in the GP, as we know that this cluster belongs to the old OCs in this sample, i.e., most of the old (AGE $>$ log$_{10}$(8.6) Gyr) OCs in our sample exhibit a large scatter ($\sim$ 2 kpc) in $Z_{\rm max}$ with vertical excursions from the GP $Z_{\rm max}> 0.2$ kpc.
+In comparison, young (AGE $<$ log$_{10}$(8.6) Gyr) OCs are confined to less than $\sim$0.2 kpc within the GP.
 For eccentricity, all clusters show low eccentricities, $e<0.3$, and are characterized by prograde orbits relative to the direction of Galactic rotation.